 According to several studies, more than 80% of users feel bothered when they are prompted to create a new account on websites as it requires them to share their personal data.
 This notion can impact the user experience and their interaction with your services.

+Identity Providers help prevent attackers from impersonating users by storing user identities in a secure manner adding to security.
 Identity providers allow users to log on across multiple platforms and applications using an existing Identity (this is known as SSO) and adds to the user experience.

 What are the security benefits of using an Identity Provider?